Whitley Strieber: Current works

+In 2025, Strieber published A Fourth Mind which explored the anatomy, genetics and abilities of benevolent entities who Strieber referred to as "the visitors," and proposed that they possessed capabilities such as telepathy, telekinesis, and levitation.
+Strieber suggested that humans may have once shared these abilities, which were lost in part after ancient global catastrophes.
+The book advocated rediscovering these powers in order to integrate with the visitors and reframe humanity's "cosmic identity".
+This thesis has been positively received by the likes of Jacques Vallée, Jim Semivan, and Uri Geller.

 Media appearances

 In November 1989, Strieber made an extended appearance on the British television discussion programme After Dark alongside, among others, astronaut Buzz Aldrin.

-The following year on February 4, 1990, Strieber made an Irish appearance on RTE’s Kenny Live to discuss his experience of alien abduction.
+The following year on February 4, 1990, Strieber made an Irish appearance on RTÉ's Kenny Live to discuss his experience of alien abduction.

 Strieber, and perhaps his wife Anne, made a cameo appearance in the 2009 movie Race to Witch Mountain.

 Television appearances during the publication of Communion were numerous and included The Tonight Show with Johnny Carson.
 He has made appearances (including a 2006 interview on the Late Late Show with Craig Ferguson) in support of his newer novels.

 He has been featured many times on the overnight radio show Coast to Coast AM, both as guest and guest-host.
 On April 6, 2013, he did a two-hour interview with John B. Wells.

-In 2022, Strieber appeared in the upcoming documentary, Alien Abduction: Answers.
+Strieber appeared in the 2022 documentary Alien Abduction: Answers.

 Cultural influences

-In the TV series Babylon 5, there is an alien race that is similar to the Greys in Communion.
-This race is named the Streibs after Whitley Strieber.

-In an episode of The X-Files, "Jose Chung's From Outer Space", the cover of the book From Outer Space is a parody of the cover of Communion (the difference being that the alien on the cover is depicted smoking a cigarette).
+In an episode of The X-Files, "Jose Chung's From Outer Space", the cover of the book From Outer Space is a parody of the cover of Communion (the alien on the cover is smoking a cigarette).

-In the 120th book in The Hardy Boys series, The Case of the Cosmic Kidnapping (1993), the character of "Hodding Wheatley", a Connecticut-based writer who had undergone UFO experiences, is inspired by Strieber, as indicated by the surname of the character "Wheatley".

-In Search of Truth, a 2001 concept album by Swedish progressive metal band Evergrey, was inspired by the ideas presented in Communion.

-The post-punk dance music group The Mekano Set cite Whitley Strieber's non-fiction work as an influence on their work.
-They wrote a tribute to Strieber for their 2013 album The Three Thieves (a reference to characters from Strieber's novel The Grays) entitled What is it Whit?
+The post-punk dance music group The Mekano Set cite Whitley Strieber's non-fiction as an influence on their work.
+They wrote a tribute to Strieber for their 2013 album The Three Thieves (a reference to characters from Strieber's novel The Grays) entitled "What is it Whit?"

-The closing track of U.N.K.L.E. debut album "Psyence Fiction" (1998) features vocals from Whitley Strieber, taken from a weekend edition of Art Bell’s Coast to Coast AM nightly radio talk show.
+The closing track of U.N.K.L.E.'s debut album Psyence Fiction (1998) features vocals from Whitley Strieber, taken from a weekend edition of Art Bell's Coast to Coast AM nightly radio talk show.

+Communion was shown in the episode Love Language of the first season of the series Resident Alien.